kanthoney/sql-motif/doc/validation-options.md

 * `ignoreMissing` A boolean - if set ignores any columns that are undefined (but not columns that are `null`).

 * `ignoreMissingNonKey` A boolean that, if set, ignores any non-key columns that are undefined (but not columns set to `null`).

+* `includeReadOnly` By default, subrecords for read only joins are not validated.
+Set to `true` if you want to validate those too.